basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 ### Sets

-Sets are basic collections of binary values, such as strings.
-All members of a set must be unique.
+Sets are collections of unique binary values, such as strings.
 Sets can be used either on their own or embedded in a map.

 #### Operations